sachasayan/minstrel/memory-bank/projectBrief.md

 (Service sends API request to model:)

 {BASE_PROMPT}
-{AVAILABLE_FILES}
+{AVAILABLE_FILES} <!-- Represents available data sections like Outline, Chapter-2 etc. -->
 {MESSAGE_FROM_USER}

 (Model receives prompt from service, and provides a response:)

 <think>It sounds like the customer wants me to edit Chapter 3 and 4, but I don't have context.
-I'll request the relevant file tree.</think>
+I'll request the relevant data sections.</think>
 <read_file>Outline</read_file>
 <read_file>Chapter-2</read_file>
 <read_file>Chapter-3</read_file>
 <read_file>Chapter-4</read_file>

-<message>I'm looking at the files.</message>
+<message>I'm looking at the project data.</message>

-(Service processes model response, and then provides a response to the model with the context — Outline, Chapter 2, Chapter 3, and Chapter 4: )
+(Service processes model response, retrieves data from Redux state, and then provides a response to the model with the context — Outline, Chapter 2, Chapter 3, and Chapter 4 content: )

 {BASE_PROMPT}
-{FILE_CONTENTS}
+{FILE_CONTENTS} <!-- Represents the actual content of requested sections -->
 {MESSAGE_FROM_USER}

 (Model now has context, and provides a response:)